Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 The lens of the eye is mostly made up of water and proteins that are precisely arranged in a way that allows light to pass through, helping you process images.
 As we age, however, these proteins have a tendency to degenerate and clump together, causing a small, cloudy area on the lens.
 This condition is called a cataract.
 If left untreated over time, cataracts will sometimes grow larger, clouding more of the lens and making it even harder to see.

 Researchers suspect that one’s risk of developing cataracts may increase if they are a smoker or if they suffer from diabetes, but it is commonly believed that cataracts are mostly a natural occurrence caused by the wear and tear that the delicate tissues of the eye are forced to endure throughout one’s life.

 While the symptoms of early cataract development may be improved with new eyeglasses, brighter lighting, anti-glare sunglasses, or magnifying lenses, surgery is usually the most effective treatment for removing a cataract entirely.

+Is cataract surgery covered by Medicare?
+That’s the big question for many seniors.
 Generally, Original Medicare Parts A and B do not cover preventive or routine vision care, but cataract surgery is often considered a medically necessary procedure under Medicare Part B. More specifically, Original Medicare Part B is likely to cover the following aspects of cataract treatment: